AP CSP: Questions About the Exam

 Students will be prompted to attest to the following before they submit their Create performance task as final on the AP Digital Portfolio:

-• That the work submitted is their own original work, and that they have read and understood the AP CSP policy on plagiarism.
+• That the work submitted is their own original work and any work developed with peers or generative AI tools is properly attributed, and that they have read and understood the AP CSP policy on plagiarism.

 • That they have read the AP Computer Science Principles Student Handouts (.pdf/1.06 MB) document.
 Teachers must share this document with students.

-• That they did not collaborate on the individual written responses or the individual video of the performance task.
+• That they did not collaborate on the individual video or the creation of their Personalized Project Reference for the performance task.

-Student will receive a zero on their performance tasks if they do not comply with these policies.
+Students will receive a zero on the Create performance task, including their responses to the written response prompts on the end-of-course AP Exam, if they do not comply with these policies.

 Read more